GourmetCarteUS/GourmetCarte-Group/apps/Core/README.md

 ## GC-Core

-This is the core of the GC-Modding API.
+This is the core of the GC-Modding Api.
 It contains all the basic functions and classes that are used by the other packages.
-It also contains the main class that is used to start the modding API.
+It also contains the main class that is used to start the modding Api.

 ### Getting Started - install dependencies and runtime